-The shop is closed for the duration, but hoping to open on 5/21.
+The shop is open, limited hours, 1-5pm, Thursday through Monday.
 Need something?
 Give us a call at 541-563-7154 or Facebook or email at firstname.lastname@example.org We should be able to accommodate requests and even allow a little shopping, one person at a time.

 Love & Light,

 Waning Moon Magick – From the Full Moon to the New is a time for study, meditation, and magic designed to banish harmful energies and habits, for ridding oneself of addictions, illness or negativity.
 Remember: what goes up must come down.
 Phase ends at the Tide Change on 6/20 at 11:02pm.
 Waning Gibbous Moon – Best time for draining the energy behind illness, habits or addictions.
 Magicks of this sort, started now, should be ended before the phase change to the New Moon. – Associated God/dess: Hera/Hero, Cybele, Zeus the Conqueror, Mars/Martius, Anansi, Prometheus.
 Phase ends at the Quarter on 6/12 at 11:24pm